Sarah-Aladwar/Sales-Analysis/README.md

 - **Boost low-performing months:** Run promotions in **February** and **October** to stimulate sales.
 - **Explore underperforming categories:** Analyze challenges in **Women’s Fashion** and **Computing**.
 - **Target mid-age buyers:** Customize offerings for the **30–60** age group.
-- **Test gender-specific marketing:** With an almost even gender split, test tailored messaging for conversion optimization.
 - **Expand category diversification:** Invest in high-interest areas aligned with top-performing segments.

 ## 🛠 Tools Used